Getting started with API Gateway and Cloud Run

 Before API Gateway can be used to manage traffic to your deployed Cloud Run backend, it needs an API config.

-2. List each of your apps in the paths section of the openapi2-run.yaml file, as shown below:
+2. List each of your apps in the paths section of the openapi2-run.yaml file, as shown in the following example:

 # openapi2-run.yaml